BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Setup

 Applications can take a variety of approaches to set up and communicate silent payment wallets.
-Benefits of silent payments such as Contacts and auto-labelling can be explained during setup.
-Some wallets may use unique or significant locations (mobile widget, custom app logos, watch faces) to house this static address for easy retrieval, and may highlight the same during setup.
+Benefits of silent payments such as Contacts and auto-labelling should be explained during setup.
+Some wallets may use unique or significant locations (mobile widget, custom app logos, watch faces) to place this static address for easy retrieval, and may highlight the same during setup.

 {% include image-gallery.html pages = page.images_sp-onboarding %}

-Silent payment wallets may or may not be set up as [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and/or [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallets since the protocol does not require these.

 ## Sending